donomii/portprog/docs/README.md

 # The Portable Programmer

-Languagaes and libraries for the programmer on the move
+Languages and libraries for the programmer on the move

 # [Download](https://github.com/donomii/portprog/releases)